krunch3r76/gc__listoffers/README.md

 **PEACE OF MIND: THIS IS A COMPLETELY FREE SERVICE. it does not spend any glm. the app-key may be necessary, however, to get information about providers**

-**NOTE: you will see yourself listed among the results unless the probe for offers was made manually (non-default)**
+**NOTE: you won't see yourself listed among the results unless the probe for offers was made over stats (disabled feature)**

 # quick install
 head over to releases and download the zip or tar file from the latest release. extract and double click gc__listoffers.py